 How is an Americano different from a shot of espresso?

-It might seem obvious, but brewed coffee is the result of exposing ground coffee to water to extract the flavor compounds from the beans.
+It might seem obvious, but coffee brewing is the result of exposing ground coffee to water to extract the flavor compounds from the espresso beans.
 In the case of filter or drip coffee, water is poured over the grounds, and gravity is used to perform the extraction.
 In the case of French Press or cold brew, the grounds are emersed in water.
 In both instances, the grounds are being exposed to water, but with the Americano, the water is not being exposed to grounds, it is being added to an espresso shot creating a different flavor altogether.
 Remember, espresso passes a small volume of water through fine grounds under pressure, causing the extraction to be quick and with little contact between the water and the grounds, keeping more of the flavor components intact.
 Because an Americano starts with a shot of espresso, it has similar characteristics.

 The Americano aroma